 3. How is the nature of competition and cooperation changing?
 Efforts to reform the system of multilateral development banks as a prerequisite for effective development financing continue to be vigorously pursued.
+The World Bank and regional development banks have recognized that they need to adopt their business model.
+The vigorously pursued.
 The World Bank and regional development banks have recognised that they need to adapt their business model.
 The proposed reforms are intended to strengthen protection for global public goods and safeguard their provision across national borders.